black-ochre-data-labs/20250902_ASI_RWorkshop/README.md

 ASI: Introduction to R
 ================
 Dr Stevie Pederson
+Giumelli Learning Studio 4 (2.10)
 EZONE Building
 University of Western Australia

 2-3 September, 2025

-Run on behalf of the Australian & New Zealand Society of Immunologists
+Run on behalf of the Australian & New Zealand Society of Immunologists.
 Presented by Black Ochre Data Labs, The Kids Research Institute Australia

+A map of the EZONE building can be found [here](assets/EZONE_Map.pdf).

 ## Setup Instructions